On this page we explain a number of common expert tasks.

 The same option exists if you want to ungroup reports when using queries to pull data into models.
 In Define models - queries, the Options when running the model enable you to choose Repeat grouped values, so that you will get flat data into your model.

 Whenever you export a report into a CSV file (which is a so-called flat-file format), XLReporting will automatically ungroup the report data for you and the CSV file will have all data on every row.

 Finally, you can also use a function REPEAT() which gives you a finer level of control over how you want to repeat grouped values in imports, reports, and model queries.

-Most objects tend to be fairly simple to configure, but in some cases you might want to understand what's going on inside XLReporting when it is running your reports, models, or imports.
+Most objects are fairly simple to define, but in some cases you might want to understand what's going on inside XLReporting when it is running your reports, models, or imports.